Azabu High School

 Azabu Junior and Senior High School (麻布中学校・高等学校, Azabu Chūgakkō Kōtōgakkō), often referred to simply as "Azabu", is a private preparatory day school in Japan.
 It teaches boys between seventh and twelves grades.
 The campus of Azabu is located in the Azabu district of Minato, Tokyo, Japan.

 Azabu consists of two institutions - Azabu Junior and Senior High Schools (麻布中学校・高等学校, Azabu Chūgakkō Kōtōgakkō), the former teaches pupils between seventh and ninth grades while the latter teaches pupils between tenth and twelfth grades.
 Traditions at Azabu are liberal and magnanimous; there are no established school rules that students are required to adhere, and there is no "study-compelling" atmosphere.

-The school sends approximately one-third of its graduates to the University of Tokyo.

 History

 Azabu was founded by Soroku Ebara, a Japanese educator in the transitional period of Japan, in 1895.
 He had been President of the Toyo Eiwa School since 1893.
 Toyo Eiwa was affiliated with the Methodist Church of Canada and due to the rise of nationalism in Japan, the school was suffering from a low enrolment.
 Azabu was founded by Soroku who decided that the new school should not have religious affiliations.

 Azabu was founded as a middle school at the Toyo Eiwa School but received its new name, Azabu Ordinary Middle School, during the first academic year.
 The school initially offered classes at the Toyo Eiwa Theological Seminary but it relocated to the current location in 1890 when Toyo Eiwa Theological Seminary was driven into a permanent closure due to a low enrollment.
 At the time of the relocation, the school received a new name, Azabu Middle School.
 After the World War II, the school was restructured to create Azabu Junior and Senior High Schools to meet a new regulation.
 Although they are separate entities, Azabu has been managed as a single school that teaches pupils between seventh and twelves grades.
-During the long history of Azabu, it maintained its prestige as an academically distinguished institution.